Spacerat/Spacerat.github.io/_posts/2020-04-26-Parameter-Estimation.md

 All of this has left me wondering: why isn't percentile parametrization more commonly found in maths packages and statistics libraries?
 I suppose it's just not a core functionality, and as we've seen it's pretty easy to implement if you need, but I feel like wider adoption of percentile parametrization could go a long way to making simple statistical modeling more accessible.

-One great exception is [Guesstimate](https://www.getguesstimate.com/) (of the Flower Shop example from earlier), a great tool which allows users to define and combine a wide variety of distributions using percentiles.
+One exception is [Guesstimate](https://www.getguesstimate.com/) (of the Flower Shop example from earlier), a great tool which allows users to define and combine a wide variety of distributions using percentiles.
 That being said, you're limited to 90% confidence intervals and in Guesstimate, whereas here we've demonstrated that you can use any percentiles you like.

-Ultiamtely, this all just scratches the surface of a very interesting topic.
+Ultimately, this all just scratches the surface of a very interesting topic.
 For example, [Quantile Parametrized-Distributions](http://www.metalogdistributions.com/images/KeelinPowley_QuantileParameterizedDistributions_2011.pdf) are parametrized with 1st, 10th, 50th and 90th percentiles.
 Unlike the normal and log-normal distributions which are forever symmetric and right-skewed, the 5 parameters of QPDs produce an appropriately skewed distribution.
 An implementation in Javascript which generalizes these ideas even further can be found [here](https://observablehq.com/@whilp/gqpd).

 The math is clearly out there, some people are clearly taking interest in this, and now this implimentation is out there too.
-Next time you need to model something using estimates, consider using percentiles!
+Next time you need to model something, consider estimatimating some percentiles!